 Site summary

-It is unlikely that management many of the site values of the Melaleuca Park 173 wetland will be achievable given the projected decline in groundwater levels and loss of permanent water (
+It is unlikely that management many of the site values of the Melaleuca Park 173 wetland will be achievable given the projected decline in groundwater levels and loss of permanent water (Table 24).

-).
 The vegetation modeling presented here suggests that vegetation from higher elevations of the basin are likely to migrate down-slope as water levels continue to decline.
 The macroinvertebrate assemblage at Melaleuca Park 173 is displaying similar shifts as the other wetlands that have low pH, such as Lake Jandabup and Lake Mariginiup, which is largely being driven by declining richness.